Japan with Michael Cimarusti

 What is the cancellation policy?

-You may cancel on or before February 19, 2022 and receive a full refund minus a $500 per-person service fee.
-If you cancel on or after February 20, 2022 there is a 50% cancellation fee.
-On or after April 20, 2022 there is a 100% cancellation fee.
+You may cancel on or before February 18, 2023 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after February 19, 2023 there is a 50% cancellation fee.
+On or after April 19, 2023 there is a 100% cancellation fee.
 We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being cancelled (see our Terms and Conditions for full details).
+Please note that your cancelation terms may differ if you are being transferred from a prior departure; see your correspondence from Modern Adventure for details.

 Do I need Travel Insurance?